azusakaworu/Ling_D_chatApp/README.md

 # Ling_D_chatApp
-chat app last Trevor hw
+Chat app -last Trevor hw.
+To create an interactive chat application through using Node.js and socket.io.
+Design custom skin and add trasition effect.
+Show the notification message when a user joins or leaves the chat, use colour to differentiate between user messages.

 ## Getting Started
+1.Creat new app in https://dashboard.heroku.com/new-app
+2.Set Node.js as the Buildpacks.
-Connect master branch with the heroku chat app and set automatic deploys.
-Set localhost:3030 port in app.js.
+3.Connect master branch with the heroku chat app and set automatic deploys.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites